chrisxfire/chrisxfire.github.io/content/notes/_net/types/reference-types/delegates/delegates.md

 multiDel -= d3; // dWithAllMethods now only has M1 and M2 in its invocation list.
 ```

-# Delegates with Named Methods
+# delegates with named methods
 ```cs
 // Declare a delegate:
 public delegate void Del(int i, int j);